-Background: Metabolic syndrome is a complex pattern of disorders which occur jointly and is associated with increased risk of cardiovascular and cerebrovascular disease.
+Background: Metabolic syndrome is a complex pattern of disorders that occur jointly and is associated with an increased risk of cardiovascular and cerebrovascular disease.
 Therefore the need for more-efficient options of treatment has become imperative.

-Methodology: Mice were randomly-assigned into five groups of ten animals each.
-Groups were normal control [fed standard diet (SD)], HFHS control, and 3 groups of melatonin incorporated into HFHS at 2.5, 5 and 10 mg/kg of feed.
+Methods: Mice were randomly assigned into five groups of ten animals each.
+Groups were normal control [fed standard diet (SD)], HFHS control, and 3 groups of melatonin incorporated into HFHS at 2.5, 5, and 10 mg/kg of feed.
 Mice were fed for seven weeks, and body weight was assessed weekly.
-Open-field behaviours, radial-arm and Y-maze spatial memory were scored at the end of the experimental period.
+Open-field behaviours, radial-arm, and Y-maze spatial memory were scored at the end of the experimental period.
 Twenty-four hours after the last behavioural test, blood was taken for estimation of blood glucose levels after an overnight fast.
-Animals were then euthanised, and blood was taken for estimation of plasma insulin, leptin and adiponectin levels, and serum lipid profile.
-The liver, kidneys and brain were excised and processed for general histology, while homogenates of the liver and whole brain were used to assess oxidative stress parameters.
+Animals were then euthanised, and blood was taken for estimation of plasma insulin, leptin, and adiponectin levels, and serum lipid profile.
+The liver, kidneys, and brain were excised and processed for general histology, while homogenates of the liver and whole brain were used to assess oxidative stress parameters.

-Conclusion: In conclusion, dietary melatonin supplementation may have beneficial effects in the management of metabolic syndrome.
+Conclusion: In conclusion, dietary melatonin supplementation may have beneficial effects in the management of the metabolic syndrome.